Niche Coffee Grinder Test

-In the test, we need about 13 seconds for a 16 g double shot and about 15 seconds for 20 g espresso grinds.
+We need about 13 seconds for a 16 g double shot in the test and about 15 seconds for 20 g espresso grinds.

 Without having measured this value, we perceive the niche to be comparatively so quiet that significantly fewer roommates are likely to be woken up prematurely by the noise due to early morning grind.

-Another advantage of the slow drive of the 63 mm conical grinding discs is that the grinder does not heat up so much during operation, which has a positive effect on the quality of the grist.
+Another advantage of the 63 mm conical grinding discs’ slow drive is that the grinder does not heat up so much during operation, which has a positive effect on the quality of the grist.

 Perfection before hectic – check.